2009 Graff Diamonds robbery: Arrests and charges

-The robbers were caught shortly after police searched one of the getaway cars abandoned by the robbers.
 A pay-as-you-go mobile phone was discovered that robbers Kassaye and Craig Calderwood left in the car after ramming into a black cab.
 After the collision, in their haste to transfer to a second vehicle, the robbers forgot the mobile phone that was wedged between the driver's seat and the handbrake.
 Anonymous numbers stored on the mobile phone quickly allowed police to discover the identity of the robbers.

 On 20 August 2009, two men, Calderwood, 26, of no fixed abode, and Solomun Beyene, 24, of Lilestone Road, London NW8, were charged in connection with the robbery.
 On 21 August, a third man, Clinton Mogg, 42, of Westby Road, Bournemouth, Dorset, was also charged, and Calderwood and Beyene were remanded in custody by Westminster Magistrates' Court.
 On 22 August, Mogg appeared at Westminster Magistrates' Court.
 All three were remanded in custody to appear at Kingston upon Thames Crown Court on 1 September.
 A fourth man, aged 50, was arrested and bailed.
 By mid-October, ten male suspects had been arrested in connection with the robbery.
 Charges brought against the individuals include conspiracy with others to commit robbery, attempted murder, holding someone hostage, possessing firearms and using a handgun to resist arrest.

 Kassaye, who planned and executed the heist, was found guilty of conspiracy to rob, kidnap and possession of a firearm after a three-month trial at Woolwich Crown Court.
 On 7 August 2010, he was sentenced to 23 years in prison.
 Three other men – Beyene, 25, of London, Mogg, 43, of Bournemouth, and Thomas Thomas, 46, of Kingston upon Thames – were each jailed for 16 years after also being convicted of conspiracy to rob.
 Calderwood was finally jailed for 21 years.

 As of March 2011, none of the stolen jewellery has been recovered.
 Experts believe the jewellery has probably been broken up so the precious stones could be anonymously resold after being recut.